 ARFID, Neurodivergence and You

 ARFID stands for Avoidant Restrictive Food Intake Disorder.
-While ARFID is often given as a diagnosis to people with an extreme aversion to foods, often resulting in clear negative health consequences.
-The lower end of the spectrum of ARFID can have subtle consequences.
+ARFID is often given as a diagnosis to people with an extreme aversion to foods, often resulting in clear negative health consequences.
+Unfortunately, the lower end of the spectrum of ARFID is often overlooked and can have from subtle to significant consequences.

 Why We Might Be Avoidant